 “Minimal invasive surgery reduces surgical trauma, resulting in advantages for early rehabilitation," he says.
 "In addition, patients love their cosmetically appealing incision.”

-Dr. Boettner (www.drboettner.com) has been in Practice at the Hospital for Special Surgery since 2006.
+Dr. Boettner (www.drboettner.com) has been in practice at HSS since 2006.
 As one of a few experts in New York he performs both anterior and posterior total hip replacements as well as resurfacing.
 This allows him to discuss with his patients the pros and cons of each approach and pick the best treatment option for the patients individual situation.
 “There is no right or wrong decision.
 Instead, we carefully tailor our approach to the patients individual needs.
-While a resurfacing might be the right option for a 45 year old policeman, an anterior hip replacement is the better choice for a 55 year old woman that would like to return to yoga.”
+While a resurfacing might be the right option for a 45 year old policeman, an anterior hip replacement is the better choice for a 55-year-old woman that would like to return to yoga.”
 In a similar fashion he approaches patients with arthritis and cartilage damage of the knee and offers treatments ranging from arthroscopic surgery, to partial and minimal invasive total knee replacement.

-For his dedication to his patients he has received the Patients' Choice Award from Vitals.com since 2009.
+For his dedication to his patients he has received the Patients' Choice Award from vitals.com since 2008.

 Born in Germany, Dr. Boettner studied at the top international centers for his specialty, completing fellowships in three sub-areas, as well as additional training in minimal invasive joint reconstruction surgery in Germany, Switzerland and the United States.
 He has authored an orthopedic textbook, as well as numerous scientific publications.

 Associate Attending Orthopaedic Surgeon, Hospital for Special Surgery

 Associate Professor of Orthopaedic Surgery, Weill Cornell Medical College